Pharmacy script. What to say

 Note the day, give them a phone number that is safe to receive calls on, return when it arrives.

-Response C — they refuse outright:
+Response C. They refuse outright:

 هذا مشهي / مو موجود / ما نبيع.
 (This is restricted / not available / we don’t sell it.)

 Customer: Thank them and leave.
 Try another pharmacy.
-Do not argue — pharmacists who refuse rarely change their mind, and arguing draws unwanted attention.
+Do not argue.
+Pharmacists who refuse rarely change their mind, and arguing draws unwanted attention.

-Script 2 — when asked why
+Script 2.
+When asked why

 If the pharmacist asks why you want the medication (most common with cyproterone), the prostate cancer cover story is medically plausible and has a high success rate.